GitHub

 reasonstringWhy a ban was rejected or withdrawn; omitted otherwise.

-methodstringMitigation method: blackhole or flowspec.
+methodstringMitigation method: blackhole, flowspec, or divert.

 flowspecarrayThe generated FlowSpec rules, when method is flowspec.